-Bringing Your VR/MR/AR Company to Japan—What to Know in 2021
+Bringing Your VR/MR/AR Company to Japan: What to Know in 2021

-With another pandemic year here and more stay-at-home orders on the horizon, interest in virtual reality and mixed reality is growing, providing a ready backdrop for those considering bringing their VR/MR/AR company to Japan.
+Interest in virtual reality and mixed reality is growing, providing a ready backdrop for those considering bringing their VR/MR/AR company to Japan.

 Mixed reality, a combination of virtual reality and augmented reality, has seen particular growth during 2020.
 Due partly to Japanese companies and corporations looking for staffing solutions to workers asked to work from home and other safety measures instituted in factories to reduce coronavirus spread.